mozilla/addon-sdk/static-files/md/dev-guide/addon-development/commonjs.md

 According to the CommonJS specification, if a module called `main` exists in a CommonJS package, that module will be evaluated as soon as your program is loaded.
-For an add-on, that means that the `main` module will be evaluated as soon as the host application (such as Firefox) has enabled your program as an extension.
+For an add-on, that means that the `main` module will be evaluated as soon as Firefox has enabled the add-on.

 So in terms of CommonJS objects the translator consists of a package that contains a single module called `main`, and which imports three SDK modules: